Skip to content

 • Unit-owner liability

-• Loss assessment — coverage for special assessments levied by the association for an uncovered or under-covered loss
+• Loss assessment, coverage for special assessments levied by the association for an uncovered or under-covered loss

 The boundaries vary by association declaration.
 Read it.

-Why condo claims are commonly disputed
+Why are condo claims commonly disputed?

 1. Allocation disputes between master and HO-6 carriers.
 Each tries to assign the damage to the other.